cloud-practice/ose-bootcamp/README.md

 yum -y install ansible
 ```

-Setup the */etc/ansible/hosts* file (or use a custom file and point to it as the inventory file) with the following host groups (change the GUID value to match your environment):
+Setup the */etc/ansible/hosts* file (or use a custom file and point to it as the inventory file with *--inventory=*) with the following host groups (change the GUID value to match your environment):

 ```bash
 [oselab]